Applications Due January 31st

 The Ferriss – UC Berkeley Psychedelic Journalism Fellowship offers fifteen $10,000 reporting grants per year to journalists reporting in-depth print and audio stories on the science, policy, business and culture of this new era of psychedelics.
 In addition to underwriting individual stories, the Fellowship aims to establish and nurture a new generation of journalists covering the frontlines of this rapidly changing field.
 We’re looking for big, underreported, narratively compelling stories placed in rich political, economic, scientific, and cultural contexts.
 We are committed to supporting journalists from diverse backgrounds and of all nationalities.
 The fellowship is a project of the U.C.
 Berkeley Center for the Science of Psychedelics.

 Cassady Rosenblum is a writer from West Virginia and proud alumna of the UC Berkeley Graduate School of Journalism.
-In addition to being a 2022 Ferris-Berkeley Fellow, she is also the 2022-2023 Opinion Fellow for the New York Times.
+In addition to being a 2022 Ferris-Berkeley Fellow, she is also the 2022-2023 Opinion Fellow for The New York Times.
 She's been fascinated by psychedelics ever since learning about her Beat Generation namesake, Neil Cassady, and is especially interested in writing about how psychedelics are spreading to red states and rural places.
+Cassady's fellowship story ran in Rolling Stone magazine in June 2022.
+Read it here "These Mormons Have Found a New Faith — in Magic Mushrooms."

 Chris Walker is a freelance journalist based in the Mountain West who specializes in narrative, longform reporting.
 Over the past decade his work has spanned four continents, ranging from investigative journalism to arts and culture writing.
 His research into drug policy includes the 2020 narrative podcast series The Syndicate, about the rise and fall of a cannabis smuggling empire in Colorado.
-Walker’s website and work can be found at www.chrisallanwalker.com
+Walker’s work can be found on his website.
+For his fellowship, Chris reported a 4-part podcast digging into what's going on with the two competing psychedelics ballot initiatives in Colorado.

 Jonathan Moens is an Eritrean-Belgian science and investigative journalist based in Rome.
-He studied brain sciences in London and Paris, where he worked as a neuroscience research assistant and then decided to pursue journalism in New York.
+He studied brain sciences in London and Paris, where he worked as a neuroscience research assistant and then decided to pursue journalism.
 As a freelancer, he covers science, health, and environmental stories, which have been published in National Geographic, Undark, The Atlantic and more.

 Brooklyn, New York